 Conducting early assessment and taking relevant carbon reduction actions in response to climate change can help increase the operational resilience of the Company in the face of climate risks and minimize negative environmental impacts.
 Failure to implement climate adaptation and mitigation measures may result in prolonged operational disruptions, increased personnel and financial losses caused by climate-related events.
 It could also exacerbate global warming due to increased carbon emissions and lead to additional operational costs associated with purchasing carbon credit under various carbon regulatory frameworks.

 Long-term references have been made to the carbon reduction strategies and goals of the International Air Transport Association (IATA) to promote aircraft decarbonization measures.
 In November 2021, the Company made a formal commitment to achieve net-zero carbon emissions by 2050 and initiated the preliminary planning of short, medium, and long-term decarbonization strategies.
-In June 2022, the Company officially signed up to join the Science Based Targets initiative (SBTi) and committed to setting decarbonization targets following the SBTi guidelines within two years, with annual reviews of target achievements.
+In June 2022, the Company officially signed up to join the Science Based Targets initiative (SBTi) and was officially in June 2024.
+We set a 2031 target to reduce Scope 1 and Scope 3 carbon emissions intensity from aviation fuel by 40% as compared to 2019.
+We will continue tracking carbon reduction progress to achieve this target.

 - Conduct annual greenhouse gas inventories according to ISO 14064 since 2016.